-Her most treasured roles have included Princess Tuptim in The Stratford Festival's acclaimed production of The King and I, as well as Goddess Diana in Shakespeare's Pericles, Sydney in The National Arts Centre production of Sanctuary Song and Countess in The Marriage of FIgaro , Norina in Don Pasquale, as well as Pamina in Opera York's production of Mozart's The Magic Flute.
+Her most treasured roles have included The Mother Abbess in The Arts Club's production of The Sound Of Music, Princess Tuptim in The Stratford Festival's acclaimed production of The King and I, as well as Goddess Diana in Shakespeare's Pericles, Sydney in The National Arts Centre production of Sanctuary Song and Countess in The Marriage of FIgaro , Norina in Don Pasquale, as well as Pamina in Opera York's production of Mozart's The Magic Flute.

-This past December, Anne-Marie made her Koerner Hall debut as the Soprano soloist in Bach’s Christmas Oratorio.
+This past December, Annie made her Koerner Hall debut as the Soprano soloist in Bach’s Christmas Oratorio.
 Most recently, she performed in the Songbook Series with the internationally acclaimed Tapestry Opera.

 Ms. Ramos is a graduate from the University of Toronto Vocal Music Performance Program, where she performed with the Opera School Division.
 She gained notoriety in the musical theatre and operetta world with such roles as Julie Jordan in Edmonton's Mayfield Theatre, Cosette in Les Miserables with 1000 Islands Playhouse, Mabel in Gilbert and Sullivan's Pirates of Penzance, Elsie in Gilbert and Sullivan's Yeomen of the Guard, Josephine in HMS Pinafore, and Maria in Leonard Bernstein's West Side Story.

 This past year, Ms. Ramos was honoured to receive the prestigious Tyrone Guthrie Award from The Stratford Festival of Canada for her contribution to the arts.